 Prospect Commodity Summary P117 Cu, Ag, (±Au) Initial drilling of the Prospect 117 mineralisation was difficult to interpret but, further drilling and a recent reassessment of all the available data including radial IP work has shown that the zone dips to the west and strikes north-northwest.
 Several recent holes have confirmed this new interpretation.
 Potential exists for further drilling to extend the three zones identified to depth and along strike to the north and south.
 There is excellent chance of finding further zones repeated to the east and west of the current drilling.
 P190 (Gold) Au, Ag Several initial holes have been drilled into the Prospect 190 (Gold) area.
 Results have yielded broad zones of near-surface, low-grade gold mineralisation and several zones of deeper gold-mineralisation including a narrow but very high-grade zone.
-This area is the upper level of an epithermal system.
+This area is currently interpreted to be the upper level of an epithermal system.
+The area is being assessed with deeper IP geophysics before further drilling is undertaken.
 P190 (South) Cu, Ag Three areas of shallow copper-sulphide and silver mineralisation have been identified from first-pass drilling.
 A deep IP geophysics program is currently in progress over the area to help target the next stage of drilling.